GauravG-20/Dog-Breed-Image-Classifier/README.md

 ## Command line applications available:

-For command line applications there is an option to select either Alexnet or VGG16 or Resnet models.
+For command-line applications, there is an option to select either Alexnet or VGG16 or Resnet models.

 Following arguments mandatory or optional for check_images.py

 1. `--dir`.
 'Provide data directory of Dog Images.', type = str, default = 'pet_images/'
 2. `--dogfile`.
 'Provide data directory of names of dogs,' type = str, default = 'dognames.txt'
 3. `--arch`.
-'Alexnet or Resnet can be used if this argument specified, otherwise VGG16 will be used', type = str
+'Alexnet or Resnet can be used if this argument is specified, otherwise, VGG16 will be used', type = str

 ## Run on windows -
-Make sure you have installed Python , Pytorch and Jupyter Notebook.
+Make sure you have installed Python, Pytorch and Jupyter Notebook.

 * _Download all the folders and files_
 `git clone https://github.com/GauravG-20/Dog-Image-Classifier.git`